keithgibson/techtalk/slides.md

 ----

-<div style="font-size: 0.6em">synthesize the output from all heads, returning a single set of embeddings once again</div>
+<div style="font-size: 0.6em; font-weight: bold">synthesize the output from all heads, returning a single set of embeddings once again</div>

 ```javascript
 const heads = [